-- Visiting and meeting with surrounding communities to hear their comments 24 times and supporting the community meetings. - Providing free internal space for selling the local products in number of 31 times. - Supporting to the disable persons for trading zone inside Alucon. - Arranging the Thai culture campaign on Songkarn festival to Alucon staffs.
+- Visiting and giving gifts to the elderly and diabetic patients at Bo Win Public Health Center. - Visiting and meeting with surrounding communities to hear their comments and supporting the community meetings. - Providing free internal space for selling the local products (disable person) 49 times - · Supporting foods and souvenirs relationship activity on Songkarn Festival - Arranging the Thai culture campaign on Songkarn festival to Alucon staffs